Samsung/tizen-docs/docs/application/tizen-studio-0/common-tools/emulator.md

 <a name="supported"></a>
 ## Supported Features

 The emulator provides various virtual HW, media formats, codecs, and [OpenGL&reg; ES acceleration](#opengl).
-For better performance of the OpenGL&reg; ES support, the Tizen emulator exploits the latest feature of the graphic driver, so always [install the latest vendor-provided graphic driver](../setup/prerequisites.md#emulator).
+For better performance of the OpenGL&reg; ES support, the Tizen Emulator exploits the latest feature of the graphic driver, so always [install the latest vendor-provided graphic driver](../setup/prerequisites.md#emulator).
 The emulator, however, has some limitations and [differences compared to physical target devices](#target).

 The following table lists the basic features supported in the emulator.